shaoguangleo/difx-svn2git-try5/sites/Haystack/ehtc/Readme-Cycle5.txt

 # see the tarball script for what this does, should be false
 export fitsname=false
-# If $work contains multiple jubs or unprocessed jobs, set this to true,
+# If $work contains multiple jobs or unprocessed jobs, set this to true,
 # which implicitly sets the -u flag on any use of $ehtc/ehtc-joblist.py.
-# If $work is more messed up than that, you're on your own.
+# If $work is more messed up than that, you're on your own for coping.
 export uniq=true    # or export uniq=false
 >>>>>>> ff2f08585 (copying to other relevant locations)